mahdimirmojarabian/CMSC6950_Final_Project/README.md

 pip install -r requirements.txt
 ```

-This command will install the libraries listed in the requirements.txt file.
+This command will install the libraries listed in the `requirements.txt` file.

 Please remember that you need to have Python and pip installed to use the requirements.txt file.

 ## Methodology

-This project’s main code is located in a Jupyter Notebook file named `code_project.ipynb`.
+This project's main code is located in a Jupyter Notebook file named `code_project.ipynb`.
 I also put two of my functions that need unit tests in a .py file called `Functions_For_Test.py` and wrote their test contents in the `Test_Functions_For_Test.py` file.
 For my project, I have used (pandas, numpy, matplotlib, seaborn, and pytest) libraries in Python.

 In the first stage, I constructed a Python panda dataframe from my `AirQuality.csv` file located in the `dataset` folder.
 I did some initial data cleaning.
 I dropped extra and all-NaN data (the last 2 columns).
 I also dropped extra fully empty rows (from index `9357` to `9471`).
 In the dataframe, missing data was tagged with `-200`.
 These values were replaced with NaN for easier handling.
 A function `NaN_Percentages()` was defined to calculate the percentage of NaN values in each column.
 This was used to decide which columns should be removed.
 The column "NMHC(GT)" had %90.23 missing values; so, I dropped this attribute because keeping that will not be that helpful for our analysis.